KilianZell/CS502_project/README.md

 ├── requirements.txt
 └── README.md
 ```
+### Notebook Organization
+The notebook is structured into three main parts, each dedicated to a specific aspect of the project.

+*Part 1: Lesion Segmentation.* The primary objective in this initial phase is to implement advanced image processing and machine learning techniques to achieve precise and reliable lesion segmentation from dermoscopic images.
+Evaluation will be conducted using various performance metrics, including the Dice coefficient and pixel-level accuracy.

+*Part 2: Lesion Classification.* Building on the 'region of interest' extraction approach developed in the previous part, this section aims to predict lesion disease states, categorizing them as either 'melanoma' or 'non-melanoma.'
+Model performance evaluation will include key metrics such as accuracy, specificity, sensitivity, precision, and F1-score.

+---Please note that the following section has been implemented successfully but has not undergone thorough testing.
+Therefore, you may choose to disregard this section entirely.---

+*Part 3: Metadata Integration.* Extending the classification efforts, this section aims to incorporate additional available patient metadata (age, lesion location, and sex).
+Model performance will be evaluated using key metrics such as accuracy, specificity, sensitivity, precision, and F1-score.

 ### Manual Dataloading
 If you wish to manually download the HAM10000 dataset, you can follow this steps: